Cleaning your aquarium and maintaining it in good shape is essential for its long-term success.

 When you vacuum the whole substrate at once during a water change, you risk removing a large chunk of the bacteria’s population.

-This may hinder the Nitrogen cycle in the fish tank.
+This may hinder the Nitrogen cycle in the fish tank, which can lead to a “tank crash”.

 To avoid killing your fish after cleaning their tank, rinse filter media in dechlorinated aquarium water and vacuum no more than 30% of the substrate per session.